bsoung/ant-racing-calculator/README.md

 ## To Develop / Running the App Locally

 * Fork and clone the repository.
-* Go to the root directory of the folder and run the follow command in the terminal:
+* Go to the root directory of the cloned folder and run the follow command in the terminal:
 ```
 npm i
 ```
-*
+* After successful installation, stay in the root directory of the app, and run the following command:

 ```
 npm run dev
 ```
 * Visit localhost:3000

+* Enjoy!

 * This app was made with an ejected React-Create-App generator.
 If you run into any strange problems, be sure to post an issue on ther [Repo Page](https://github.com/facebookincubator/create-react-app)